⚠️ Field Name Migration Notice (Jan 2026)

 nameas SHOULD (not MUST), this profile treats it as practically required for visibility in explorers and NFT marketplaces.
 The field is derived from ERC-721 token metadata standards.

-description (MUST)
+description (Recommended)

 Type: string